mikemorris12/UTCDW_Guidebook/Chapter4/section4.2_bias_correction_methods.md

 ![](./figures/pdfs_and_cdfs_dqm_temp.png)

-**Quantile Delta Mapping**
+### 4.2.3.3 Quantile Delta Mapping

-As noted in [Cannon et. al. (2015)](https://doi.org/10.1175/JCLI-D-14-00754.1), DQM will preserve the mean climate change signal from the simulations, but not necessarily changes in the tails of the distribution (extremes).
+As noted in [Cannon et al. (2015)](https://doi.org/10.1175/JCLI-D-14-00754.1), DQM will preserve the mean climate change signal from the simulations, but not necessarily changes in the tails of the distribution (extremes).
 For this reason, they also proposed the similarly-named but materially different Quantile Delta Mapping (QDM) method, which explicitly corrects biases in all quantiles of the distribution *and* preserves the climate change signal for all quantiles, not just the mean change.
 The QDM algorithm is as follows.
 For a given value of the target variable from the future projection simulation $x_{GCM}^{proj}(t)$, the quantile $\tau(t)$ is calculated using the empirical CDF $F_{GCM}^{proj}$ for a time window around $t$:

 $$\tau(t) = F_{GCM}^{proj}[x_{GCM}^{proj}(t)]$$